spiral/docs/docs/en/security/authentication.md

 > **Note**
 > Full example of custom token storage can be found [here](../cookbook/user-authentication.md).

-The Spiral framework provides several ways to register a token storage.
+Spiral provides several ways to register a token storage.

 :::: tabs